reenko/tutanota-test/README.md

 2. Similarity index [0..1], 0.5 by default.
 What we shoud mark as the same?
 1 == full copy

-3. Min number of duplicates to mark as a not uniqe, 3 by default
+3. Min number of duplicates to mark as a not unique, 3 by default

 4. Length of one shingle in words, 4 by default, min 3